 What is the policy on room changes?

 Students may apply for a room change each month of the academic year using the Room Change Request Form.
 Room changes are on a first come, first serve basis provided space is available.
-If a room change is granted, students will be charged a $100 Room Change Fee.

 How secure are the buildings?

 The exterior entry/exit doors to The Quad, University Suites, Murdaugh Hall, and West Hall are locked twenty-four (24) hours a day, seven (7) days per week.

 Do I have to move out for the breaks?

 Students do not have to move out for any break within the academic year.

 NOTE: Summer intersession requires a separate housing contract.